Mimecast (NASDAQ:MIME) Updates Q1 2022 Earnings Guidance

-Mimecast (NASDAQ:MIME) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of – for the period.
+Mimecast (NASDAQ:MIME) updated its first quarter 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $137.20 million-$138.60 million, compared to the consensus revenue estimate of $131.66 million.

-Mimecast (NASDAQ:MIME) last announced its quarterly earnings data on Tuesday, May 11th.
-The technology company reported $0.28 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.23 by $0.05.
-The business had revenue of $133.90 million for the quarter, compared to analysts’ expectations of $131.19 million.
-Mimecast had a net margin of 5.93% and a return on equity of 10.52%.
-The firm’s quarterly revenue was up 17.3% compared to the same quarter last year.
-During the same period last year, the firm posted $0.15 earnings per share.
-Equities analysts expect that Mimecast will post 0.6 EPS for the current year.
+Several equities research analysts recently commented on MIME shares.
+BMO Capital Markets cut their price target on shares of Mimecast from $58.00 to $48.00 and set a market perform rating for the company in a report on Thursday, February 4th.
+TheStreet cut shares of Mimecast from a b- rating to a c rating in a research note on Tuesday, March 9th.
+Stephens raised their price target on shares of Mimecast from $57.00 to $61.00 and gave the company an overweight rating in a research note on Wednesday, May 12th.
+Zacks Investment Research upgraded Mimecast from a sell rating to a hold rating in a research note on Tuesday, May 25th.
+Finally, Northland Securities raised their target price on Mimecast from $55.00 to $60.00 and gave the company an outperform rating in a research report on Wednesday, May 12th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and eleven have issued a buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus target price of $54.67.

-In related news, insider John J. Walsh, Jr. sold 20,000 shares of the business’s stock in a transaction on Friday, May 21st.
-The shares were sold at an average price of $48.44, for a total value of $968,800.00.
-Following the transaction, the insider now owns 21,642 shares in the company, valued at $1,048,338.48.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Peter Bauer sold 7,500 shares of the business’s stock in a transaction on Monday, March 8th.
-The shares were sold at an average price of $42.44, for a total transaction of $318,300.00.
+In other Mimecast news, Director Christopher Fitzgerald sold 2,000 shares of Mimecast stock in a transaction on Friday, May 28th.
+The stock was sold at an average price of $50.41, for a total value of $100,820.00.
+Following the sale, the director now owns 26,972 shares in the company, valued at $1,359,658.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Peter Bauer sold 7,500 shares of the company’s stock in a transaction on Monday, March 8th.
+The shares were sold at an average price of $42.44, for a total value of $318,300.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 232,500 shares of company stock worth $10,382,170.
-9.50% of the stock is owned by company insiders.
+Insiders sold a total of 234,500 shares of company stock worth $10,482,990 over the last quarter.
+9.50% of the stock is currently owned by company insiders.

 Mimecast Company Profile